Mechanisms for belief elicitation without ground truth: Mechanisms

-\textcite{weaver_creating_2013} ask subjects to signal truthfully whether they recognized a name.
+\textcite{weaver_creating_2013} ask respondents to report truthfully whether they recognized a name.
 Names included those of historic personas, authors and characters but also technical jargon.
-The set of terms shown to subjects also included "foils" i.e. made-up names that cannot be recognized.
-The authors run five different randomized trials in which subjects are either in a condition where they are just paid a flat fee (introspection) or paid according to the BTS.
+The set of terms shown to respondents also included foil, i.e. made-up names that cannot be recognized.
+The authors run five different randomized trials in which respondents are either in a condition where they are just rewarded with a flat fee (introspection) or rewarded according to their BTS score.
 The authors do not explain how the BTS works but use the intimidation method, except for experiment 3 where no explanation occurred (see next section).
-The result is that subjects who are subject to the intimidation method claim significantly fewer items as recognized and are more accurate in the detection of made-up names.
-In some experiments, a bias is induced by paying for each recognized item.
-Thus, subjects that are not intimidated claim to recognize significantly more made-up items.
-Surprisingly, when combining the incentive to claim items as recognized with the intimidation method, the induced bias vanishes almost entirely.
-The intimidation method succeeds in inducing more truthful answers in the presence of a strong bias to be untruthful.
-In experiment 5 subjects are asked to state their willingness-to-donate.
-In one group subjects actually donate their money that they would otherwise receive.
-In this group the subjects chose to donate 44\% of their earnings.
-In contrast, another group which was simply asked to state their willingness-to-donate reports that they would donate 77\% of their earnings.
-This is a clear example of social desirability bias (\cite{krumpal_determinants_2013}).
-Another group that is subject to the intimidation method stated a willingness-to-donate of 47\%, much closer to the real willingness-to-donate of the first group.
+The result is that respondents who are subject to the intimidation method report significantly fewer items as recognized and are more accurate in the detection of made-up names.
+In certain experiments, bias is introduced by providing respondents with a small monetary reward for reporting recognition of an item, regardless of the accuracy of their report.
+Thus, respondents who are not intimidated report recognizing significantly more made-up items.
+Surprisingly, when combining the incentive to report items as recognized with the intimidation method, the induced bias vanishes almost entirely.
+The intimidation method is effective in inducing more truthful answers in the presence of a strong incentive to be untruthful.
+In experiment 5, respondents are asked to report their willingness-to-donate.
+In one group respondents actually donate their money that they would otherwise receive.
+In this group, the respondents chose to donate 44\% of their earnings.
+In contrast, another group whose willingness-to-donate reports were not realized reported that they would donate 77\% of their earnings.
+This is a clear example of social desirability bias \parencite{krumpal_determinants_2013}.
+Another group that is subject to the intimidation method reported a willingness-to-donate of 47\%, much closer to the actual donation rate of the first group.
 Again, the intimidation method largely mitigates the bias.